owahlen/k8s-explo/README.md

 - `forward-service-node/`: forwards to echo-service (same stack)
 - `forward-service-webflux/`: forwards to echo-service (Spring Boot WebFlux)
 - `forward-service-mvc/`: forwards to echo-service (Spring Boot MVC)
+- `forwarddb/`: shared Flyway migrations consumed by the JVM forwarders
 - `k8s/`: Deployments, Services (ClusterIP), and Ingress for Node, WebFlux, and MVC services
 - `http/`: sample requests

 ## Develop & Test Locally
+The repository is a Gradle multi-project.
+From the repo root you can run:
+- `./gradlew check` to execute all unit/integration tests (Node + JVM)
+- `./gradlew :echo-service-node:build` or `:forward-service-node:build` to wrap `npm run build`
+- `./gradlew :forward-service-webflux:test` / `:forward-service-mvc:test` for the JVM services

+You can still work inside each directory with the native tooling if you prefer:
 ### Initial Setup
 * [Install minikube](https://minikube.sigs.k8s.io/docs/start/)
 * [Install kubectl](https://kubernetes.io/docs/tasks/tools/) in a matching version